MadPonyInteractive/MadQt/docs/ProjectManager/executables.md

 ---

 # Creating an Executable
-This is really a simply process but depending on what you do in your code it can go very wrong.
+This is really a simple process but depending on what you do in your code it can go very wrong.

 Note: